Thomas Burns Street Carpark, Dunedin...

 Impossible to sleep I o but nice parking spot.

-Reviewed about 3 years ago
+Reviewed over 3 years ago and experienced in July 2021

-Great location if that's important, but not for sleeping.
+• Great location if that's important, but not for sleeping.

 Busy, loud road so be prepared.
 I'd recommended the extra 20 min drive to Brighton Freedom spot.
 Had spent a couple of nights there, fantastic spot and great for beach walks.